med-khalil/SheSolves-4.0/1_ Problem1/Statement.md

   - A correct plus is defined as two lines, one horizontal, one vertical, having the same size and intersecting in their middle.
 Their size is odd and strictly greater than one.

-  - A correct minus is defined a horizontal line.
+  - A correct minus is defined as a horizontal line.

 <pre>
 ........#.                            ..........                        ..........
 ....######                            ..#######.                        ..#.......